MiSTer-devel/Arcade-Cosmic_MiSTer/README.txt

 Sound effects are all implemented using samples (other than the DAC)

-I have added a screen flip option which is not present on all parts of the original video hardware, sprites are instead flipped by software.
+I have added a screen flip option to the sprite code, sprites are flipped by the software on the real hardware, but everything else does have a flip signal.
+It is implemented as a fake dip switch.

-coinage dip on Magic Spot is wrong!

-The CPU is running at the wrong frequency for a couple of the games, but this does not affect the game (other than the DAC sounds wil be higher frequency) This will be fixed at some point. (by converting it to a CPU Enable signal and adding a second divider)

 No mans land needs the background video lined up properly in all flip modes.